Organ repertoire: Germany

 In Germany, a revival of interest in organ music began with Felix Mendelssohn who wrote six Sonatas, three Preludes and Fugues, and several smaller works for the organ.
 Josef Rheinberger wrote 20 sonatas for the organ and numerous smaller works, all of which blend the romantic style with the contrapuntal complexity of the old German masters.
 Johannes Brahms and Robert Schumann did not leave any large-scale works for the organ, but both left behind some smaller works which have attracted considerable attention.
 During the mid-19th century, composers such as Franz Liszt and Julius Reubke wrote works for the organ of immense scale.
 Organs being built during this time were larger and had greater dynamic range than organs of the Baroque period, and Romantic composers were determined to exploit the capabilities of these instruments.
 One of Liszt's most famous organ works is his Fantasy and Fugue on the chorale Ad nos ad salutarem undam.
 The entire 30-minute work is based on a single theme by Giacomo Meyerbeer and it shows the influence of Liszt's Sonata in B minor for piano.
-Liszt's student, Reubke, wrote a programmatic Sonata on the 94th Psalm in C minor based on selected verses from Psalm 94.
+Liszt's student, Reubke, wrote a programmatic Sonata on the 94th Psalm in C minor based on selected verses from that psalm.
 The work, while original in its own right, is heavily influenced by the work of Liszt.
 These two works are the most monumental compositions for the organ from the mid-19th century.

 Organ music in Germany at the end of the 19th century is dominated by the towering figure of Max Reger.
 Reger's works represent extreme Romanticism; extremely dense harmonies, sudden dynamic contrasts, and extensive forms are all present in Reger's organ works.

-In the 20th-century, German organ music was strongly influenced by the neo-Baroque movement.
+In the 20th century, German organ music was strongly influenced by the neo-Baroque movement.
 A revival of interest in Baroque forms and performance practices led to a rejection of the complexity and Romanticism of Liszt and Reger.
 Important composers of this period are Hugo Distler and Paul Hindemith.
 Hindemith is widely known for his three organ sonatas.
-Distler's organ music is not as well-known, and Distler is remembered primarily as a choral composer.
+Distler's organ music is not as well known, and Distler is remembered primarily as a choral composer.
 His most popular work is the Partita on "Nun komm, der Heiden Heiland", a work which treats the old Lutheran chorale in a clearly modern idiom.